coderefinery/template-contributing-exercise/random-text.md

 ...

-_July 15._ Followed the Mono Trail up the eastern rim of the basin nearly to its summit, then turned off southward to a small shallow valley that extends to the edge of the Yosemite, which we reached about noon, and encamped.
+_July 15._ Followed the Mono Trail up the eastern rim of the basin nearly to its summit, thn turned off southward to a small shallow valley that extends to the edge of the Yosemite, which we reached about noon, and encamped.
 After luncheon I made haste to high ground, and from the top of the ridge on the west side of Indian Cañon gained the noblest